 Baton Rouge Maritime Lawyers

-Admiralty and maritime laws apply to accidents that occur on or near navigable waters, this may be at sea or on rivers and lakes.
-With its proximity to the Gulf Coast and location along the Mississippi River, is a leading port city for the United States.
-Baton Rouge’s waterways are home to chemical plants, oil refineries, and large-scale production facilities which makes them a major transportation channel for the distribution of millions of tons of vital cargo throughout the U.S. Thousands of Louisiana residents are employed in the maritime industry working aboard tankers, crew boats, lay barges, spars, and offshore platforms.
-Unfortunately every year, many of these workers suffer serious and even fatal injuries in offshore accidents.
+Admiralty and maritime laws apply to accidents that have occurred on or near navigable waters which may be at sea or on rivers or lakes.
+Baton Rouge, with its close proximity to the Gulf Coast and location along the Mississippi River, is a leading port city for the United States.
+Baton Rouge’s waterways are home to chemical plants, oil refineries, and large-scale production facilities which makes them a major transportation channel for the distribution of millions of tons of vital cargo throughout the entire country.
+Thousands of Louisiana residents are employed in the maritime industry working on tankers, crew boats, lay barges, spars, and offshore platforms.
+Every year many of these workers, unfortunately, suffer serious and sometimes fatal injuries in these offshore accidents.

-Playing a part in the dangers of maritime work is the harsh natural elements of the ocean where offshore rigs are based and the intercoastal waterways, rivers and canals that tug boats, barges and cargo ships navigate do play a part in the dangers of maritime work.
-However, many man-made errors can contribute to unsafe conditions that can lead to catastrophic accidents and injuries.
-Defective or poorly maintained equipment and vessels, carelessness of other crewmembers and operators, and negligence of rig and ship owners, and lack of proper safety protocols and protective gear, are all factors that have caused the deaths and injuries of countless maritime workers in Baton Rouge, LA.
-Some of the most common injuries sustained in maritime accidents include burns, slips, head trauma from falling materials and equipment, being hit by heavy machinery, and toxic chemical exposures.
+Playing a part in the dangers of maritime work is the harsh natural elements of the ocean, intercoastal waterways, rivers, and canals.
+Many times man-made errors can also contribute to the unsafe conditions that lead to catastrophic accidents, personal injuries, and even death.
+Poorly maintained or defective equipment and vessels, the carelessness of other crew members and operators, and negligence of rig and ship owners are all factors that have caused death and injuries of countless maritime workers near Baton Rouge.
+A few of the most common injuries sustained as a result of a maritime accident include burns, slips, head trauma, and toxic chemical exposures.

 Experienced Maritime Accident Lawyers in Baton Rouge